spheronFdn/documentations/versioned_docs/version-3.0.0-beta/projects/get-started.md

 - **Owner**: The organization's name, considered the owner of the deployment.
 Ex: Your Org's name
 - **Branch to Deploy**: The branch of the repository to be deployed in Spheron.
 Ex: main, dev, etc
-- **Workspace to Deploy**: A Workspace is how your team will keep GitHub Issues organized.
-You can add any number of GitHub repos into the same Workspace, letting your team benefit from a shared view on all your work
+- **Root directory**: In some projects, the top-level directory of the repository may not be the root directory of the app you’d like to build.
+For example, your repository might be a monorepo that has a frontend directory, which contains a stand-alone Next.js app.

+In cases like this, you can specify the project root directory.
+If you do so, please note the following:

+If you specify a root directory, then your app won’t be able to access files outside of that directory.
+You also cannot use it to move up a level.

 ### Build parameters

-Spheron doesn't have autodetect framework feature at this moment, so you have to manually enter the site's framework and apply the correct build parameters for your framework.
-You need to input the parameters manually, either at the initial site deployment stage, or in the site settings after the site has already been deployed.
+Spheron has an auto-detect framework option, making it seamless for you by applying appropriate build parameters according to your selected repository.
+The parameters can also be manually entered, either during the initial site deployment stage or later in the site settings after the project has been deployed.

 Below are the build parameters which you can modify.